julelang/manual/src/integrated-jule/interoperability/functions.md

 ```jule
 cpp fn myFunction(int, int): f64
 ```
-Linked functions can only be used within the respective package and can't overload.
+Binded functions can only be used within the respective package and can't overload.